backupbrew/switchbrew/Applet Manager services.md

 | 203 |            | Takes a total of 0x50-bytes of input, a PID, and a type-0x45 input buffer.
 Returns a total of 0x20-bytes of output.                    |
 | 210 |            | Takes a total of 0x50-bytes of input, a type-0x15 input buffer, and a type-0x45 input buffer.
 Returns a total of 0x20-bytes of output. |

-Cmd32 is a wrapper for a [caps:c](Capture%20services.md "wikilink") cmd.
+Cmd32 is a wrapper for [caps:c](Capture%20services.md "wikilink") cmd33.
 Commands 201, 203, and 210 are wrappers for
 [caps:sc](Display%20services.md "wikilink") cmd210.